Sofacosta/Currency-Exchanger/README.md

 * Clone the project with $ git clone LINK TO GITHUB
 * Recreate this project's environment with $ npm install
 * Create a file to store variables you want to keep secret $ touch .env
 * Create production environment with terminal command $ npm run build
+* Visit the ExhangeRate-API site.
+Input your email address and click the "Get Free Key" button.
+* You'll be prompted to create an account with your email, first name and a password.
+Agree to the terms of use and click "Get Started!".
+You'll be able to access a dashboard that includes your API key as well as your remaining API calls for the month.
+* Place your token in the .env file at the top level of your directory.
 ## Known Bugs
 * No known bugs
 ## Notes